 To show your brand’s unique capabilities and stand out from your competitors, you need to define your terroir.
 What sets you apart?
 How are you different from your competitors?
 What makes you, you?

 The first place to look is your origin story.
 It took a unique mixture of people, events, and timing to birth your brand.
 No one else has the same story.
 So tell it.
-By being authentic and unafraid to lay your story bare, you immediately differentiate from everyone else.
+By being authentic and unafraid to lay your story bare, you immediately differentiate from everyone else, and that’s your terroir.
 Embrace your origin story in your messaging so it is different from the run-of-the-mill messaging typical for your industry.

 In this hypercompetitive world with so much focus on content, it’s crucial to be real and to stand out for being you.
 Consumers want unique experiences.
 They want to know you and what you stand for.
 How are you distinct from the masses, the generic brands, the impersonal entities?
 What ethos do you stand by?